Craps Side Bets

 • 6 Points Made – 0.02%

-As we can see, the probability for making a single point is not that bad and the shooter is expected to do that in 26.08% of the time, on average.
+As we can see, the probability of making a single point is not that bad; on average, the shooter does so 26.08% of the time.
 However, most casinos do not pay out unless 4 different points have been made before sevening out.
-Here, the probabilities suggest that such a scenario is highly unlikely.
-Still, the payouts for the bet if tossing 5 or 6 points before a 7 are very appealing.
-Considering you are making only a $5 wager, for instance, the Fire Bet may not be that bad after all.
-Depending on the particular paytable, the house edge of this side bet ranges between 20% and 25%.
+The probabilities indicate that this scenario is highly unlikely.
+Still, the payouts for hitting 5 or 6 points before a 7 are very attractive.
+Considering you might risk only a $5 wager, the Fire Bet may not be that bad after all.
+Depending on the specific paytable, the house edge for this side bet ranges between 20% and 25%.

 Point 7

-Point 7 is one of the simplest and most popular side bets available on the craps table.
-With it, players bet that the shooter will throw a point number on the come-out roll and then, a 7 on the next roll.
-Of course, those who bet on the Pass Line, including the shooter, will lose – since 7 loses in this phase of the game.
-However, those who have placed chips on the Point 7 side bet will receive a payout of 7 times their wager (7:1).
+Point 7 is one of the simplest and most popular side bets on the craps table.
+With it, players wager that the shooter will roll a point number on the come-out roll and then a 7 on the very next roll.
+Of course, those who bet on the Pass Line – including the shooter – will lose, since a 7 loses in this phase of the game.
+However, anyone who has placed chips on the Point 7 side bet will receive a payout equal to seven times their wager (7:1).

-Here, the payout may be less attractive but the bet is also much more likely to win than the Fire Bet.
+Here, the payout may be less attractive, but the bet is also much more likely to win than the Fire Bet.
 There are six point numbers, namely 4, 5, 6, 8, 9, and 10.
-The probability for rolling a point number in the come-out is 24/36 (0.6666 or 66.66%) since there are 24 possible ways to throw a point versus 36 total possible combinations for the two dice.
-The probability for rolling a 7, however, is 6/36 or 16.67%.
+The probability of rolling a point number on the come-out is 24/36 (0.6666 or 66.66%) because there are 24 possible ways to throw a point versus 36 total combinations for the two dice.
+The probability of rolling a 7, however, is 6/36 or 16.67%.

 The overall house edge for this bet is a little over 11%.
-However, there are multiple prop bets in the game that offer similar house edge percentages, while at the same time, their payoffs are much better – Yo, Ace-Deuce, and Hi-Lo pay 15:1 and come with a house edge of 11.11%.
-The Any Craps bet pays the same as Point 7 but it is easier to make and is settled within a single roll of the dice.
+There are, however, multiple prop bets in the game that offer similar house edge percentages while paying much better – Yo, Ace-Deuce, and Hi-Lo pay 15:1 and come with a house edge of 11.11%.
+The Any Craps bet pays the same as Point 7, but it is easier to make and is settled with a single roll of the dice.

 7 Point 7

-This side bet made its debut in 2008 when it was introduced by the Orleans Casino in Las Vegas.
-It is also known as Double Trip Seven and, once again, it revolves around the number 7.
-However, it has a house edge of only 5.56%, which is probably the lowest percentage found in all craps side bets.
-With the 7 Point 7 side wager, players hope that the shooter will throw a 7 as soon as possible.
+This side bet debuted in 2008 when it was introduced by the Orleans Casino in Las Vegas.
+Also known as Double Trip Seven, it once again revolves around the number 7.
+Despite its simplicity, it carries a house edge of only 5.56%, which is probably the lowest among all craps side bets.
+With the 7 Point 7 wager, players hope that the shooter will throw a 7 as quickly as possible.

-If a 7 appears in the come-out roll, the side bet wins, bringing a payout of 2:1.
-If the shooter sevens out on the first roll after establishing a point, the side bet wins, paying at odds of 3:1.
-As we have explained above, throwing a 7 in the come out-roll is expected in 16.67% of the time.
-The probability of tossing a 7 after a point has already been established is 11.11%.
+If a 7 appears on the come-out roll, the side bet wins and pays 2:1.
+If the shooter sevens out on the first roll after establishing a point, the bet also wins, paying 3:1.
+As noted above, rolling a 7 on the come-out roll is expected 16.67% of the time.
+The probability of tossing a 7 after a point has been established is 11.11%.

-Based on these odds, the 7 Point 7 side bet is more likely to lose than to win, however – such an outcome is expected to occur in 72.22% of the time.
+Based on these odds, the 7 Point 7 side bet is still more likely to lose than to win – such an outcome is expected 72.22% of the time.
 The overall house edge of 5.56% takes both the odds and the payouts into account.

 Midway Bet

-The Midway side bet is also very easy to make and track since it is settled in the next roll of the dice.
+The Midway side bet is also very easy to place and track because it is settled on the very next roll of the dice.
 Available in several Atlantic City casinos, the Midway is usually located on the Big 6/8 box on the betting table.
-With it, players bet on the numbers that are right in the middle of the range – 6, 7, and 8.
-The side bet wins if any of these numbers appear in the next roll, although the payoffs vary, depending on the particular total and dice combination.
+With it, players wager on the numbers that sit right in the middle of the range – 6, 7, and 8.
+The side bet wins if any of these numbers appear on the next roll, although the payouts vary depending on the specific total and dice combination.

 • Hard 6/8 – 2:1